temperlang/temperlang-blog/posts/tangle-of-strings.md

 </div>

+Holy low-level semantics, Batman!
 How could Python and JavaScript come up with different answers to this basic string question?!?

+Watch our interpid heroes investigate languages' different string representations, unmask the villain injecting chaos into string processing code, and pull a trusty solution from their overloaded yet form-fitting utility belts.

 <!-- more -->